Skip to main content

 (C) A chartered program approved to utilize online education or distance learning may do so in conjunction with traditional classroom-based instruction.

-(D) A chartered program approved to utilize online education or distance learning shall annually provide the division with information, statistics, and data specific to the fire safety inspector and instructor training courses offered through online education or distance learning as set forth in this rule and rule 4765-24-03 of the Administrative Code.
+(D) A chartered program approved to utilize online education or distance learning shall annually provide the division with information, statistics, and data specific to the fire certification training courses offered through online education or distance learning, in a manner approved by the division, as set forth in this rule and rule 4765-24-03 of the Administrative Code.

-(E) Approval by the executive director to conduct fire safety inspector and instructor training courses utilizing online education or distance learning shall be specific to the level of training and type of delivery system requested.
+(E) Approval by the executive director to conduct fire certification training courses utilizing online education or distance learning shall be specific to the level of training and type of delivery system requested.

 (F) A chartered program approved to utilize online education or distance learning shall maintain documentation that demonstrates compliance with the hours and curricula requirements set forth in this chapter of the Administrative Code.

-(G) A chartered program approved to utilize online education or distance learning shall ensure contact hours in the fire safety inspector and instructor training courses are equal to or exceed the hours in the same courses conducted in a traditional classroom environment.
+(G) A chartered program approved to utilize online education or distance learning shall ensure contact hours or competencies in the fire certification training courses are equal to or exceed the hours or competencies in the course packets.

 Supplemental Information